alejandrosantanabonilla/pysoftk/docs/source/tutorials/monomer_polymers.rst

    :figclass: align-center

-**(a)** Represents a functionalized single Styrene molecule in which two Bromine atoms are used as place-holders for bonding formation. **(b)** A Styrene polymer formed by 3 initial Styrene units.
+**(a)** Represents a functionalized single Styrene molecule in which two Bromine atoms are used as place-holders for bonding formation. **(b)** A Styrene polymer formed with a 3-unit repetition.

 The process to build these kind of polymers is presented in this snapshot: